MewsSystems/gitbook-distributor-guide/distributor-widget/troubleshooting.md

 There shouldn't be any iframe tag with a `src` attribute pointing to `mews.li` domain.

-If you find something like that, the problem could be in the way the Distributor was installed.
-And even if you didn't find anything like that, it's better to double-check if Distributor is installed correctly.
+If you find something like that, the problem could be in the way the Distributor is installed.
+And even if you didn't find anything like that, it's better to check if Distributor is installed correctly.

 ### How to fix it